naorbash/stock-portfolio-manager/README.md

 ## Run :arrow_forward:

-After compiling,
+Before running, make sure there is no process listening on your app's port(default is set to 8080).

-In the command line type:
+After compiling, In the command line type:

 ```bash
 mvn spring-boot:run